Our Leaders

 Principal Artist and Alto 1 Section Leader

 Italian mezzo soprano Benedetta Orsi has made quite a name for herself in the St. Louis area.
-Awarded the Paul Harris Fellow as one of the most influential Italian excellences to spread the Italian culture and art abroad, Ms. Orsi has recently been one of the Featured Artists by the Missouri Arts Council.
+Awarded the Paul Harris Fellow as one of the most influential Italian excellences to spread Italian culture and art abroad, Ms. Orsi has recently been one of the Featured Artists by the Missouri Arts Council.

 As a recording artist, her latest album, INcanto, recorded for the Swiss Label BAM International at Webster University in collaboration with the Arianna String Quartet and pianist Alla Voskoboynikova, has been awarded the Double Gold Medal at the Global Music Awards as Best Classical Album and Best Female Artist.